Deeksha-Siddappa/Simple-Online-Movie-Ticket-Booking-Page/README.md

    cd my-node-project
    npm init -y
-   npm install express mongodb body-parser cors 3.Start MongoDB and the server:
+   npm install express mongodb body-parser cors

+3.Start MongoDB and the server:

-In a separate terminal window, run the following command to start MongoDB:
+-In a separate terminal window, run the following command to start MongoDB: mongod

-bash
-Copy
-Edit
-mongod
-In your project directory, run:
+-In your project directory, run: node server.js

-bash
-Copy
-Edit
-node server.js
-Access the application:
+4.Access the application:

-Open http://localhost:5000 in your web browser to start using the application.
+-Open http://localhost:5000 in your web browser to start using the application.

-📦 Features
+5.Features:
-Movie selection, date, and seat booking functionality
+-Movie selection, date, and seat booking functionality

-Stores booking data in MongoDB
+-Stores booking data in MongoDB

-Simple REST API with validation for creating and managing bookings
+-Simple REST API with validation for creating and managing bookings

-User-friendly frontend interface for interacting with the system
+-User-friendly frontend interface for interacting with the system

+6.License:
+-This project is for educational purposes only.